Narwallets/meta-pool/docs/index.md

 ### SKASH NEP-Tokens

 This contract also allows users to treat staked near as a NEP-TOKEN, called **SKASH**.
-SKASHs are staked NEARS valued 1:1 to NEAR, and can be trasnferred between contract users and swapped with NEAR in the NEAR/SKASH Liquidity Pool (discounting unstaking wait period).
+SKASHs are staked NEARS valued 1:1 to NEAR, and can be transferred between contract users and swapped with NEAR in the NEAR/SKASH Liquidity Pool (discounting unstaking wait period).

 ### Liquid Unstakings, Staking at Discounted Price

-By managing multiple users and staking pools, this contracts also gives the users the chance to **inmmediate unstakings** and **discounted-price stakings**.
+By managing multiple users and staking pools, this contracts gives the users the chance to **inmmediate unstakings** and **discounted-price stakings**.
-By acting as a clearing house, users intending to stake are matched with users intending to unstake in the *NEAR/SKASH Liquidity Pool*.
+Users intending to stake and Liquidity Providers are matched with users intending to unstake in the *NEAR/SKASH Liquidity Pool*.

 In the Liquidity Pool:
  * Users providing liquidity can earn fees and stake at a discounted price